marian42/shapegan/README.md

 Representations](TODO)" and for my master thesis about generative machine learning models for 3D shapes.
 It contains:

-- the networks proposed in the paper (GANs with a DeepSDF network as the generator and a 3D CNN or Pointnet as dicriminator)
+- the networks proposed in the paper (GANs with a DeepSDF network as the generator and a 3D CNN or Pointnet as discriminator)
 - an autoencoder, variational autoencoder and GANs for SDF voxel volumes using [3D CNNs](http://papers.nips.cc/paper/6096-learning-a-probabilistic-latent-space-of-object-shapes-via-3d-generative-adversarial-modeling.pdf)
 - an implementation of [the DeepSDF autodecoder](https://arxiv.org/pdf/1901.05103.pdf) that learns implicit function representations of 3D shapes
 - a GAN that uses a DeepSDF network as the generator and a 3D CNN as the discriminator ("Hybrid GAN", as proposed in the paper, but without progressive growing and without gradient penalty)